VINCIE: Unlocking In-context Image Editing from Video: Methodology

+\mysubsubsec{Attention}.
+We employ two attention mechanisms in DiT and obtain two variants: (1) full attention over all tokens, as shown in Fig.~\ref{fig:framework}, and (2) block-wise causal attention, where causality is enforced across blocks (\eg, text or image) and bidirectional attention is applied within each block.
+Full attention enables comprehensive token interactions at a higher computational cost, while block-wise causal attention improves efficiency while maintaining causal structure.
+Additional details and discussions are provided in Appendix~\ref{app:model_arch}.

 \mysubsubsec{Condition on Clean Context}.
-We model the probability of all images except the first using diffusion loss.
-Since diffusion loss requires noisy images as input, the latent states of the conditioning images also become noisy.
-To mitigate this, we input both clean and noisy tokens of each image to the model, applying an attention mask to ensure that each noisy image conditions only on the clean versions of preceding images.
-Further details are provided in the Appendix.
+We model the distribution of each image (except the first) using a diffusion loss, conditioned on an interleaved context.
+To enhance training efficiency, we concatenate the clean and noisy tokens of each image as model inputs, and apply an attention mask to ensure that each noisy image attends only to the clean representations of preceding images, as illustrated in Fig.~\ref{fig:app:att}.